The inner child

 The role of the practitioner

 The practitioner's role is governed by a single principle: the inner child leads.
 The practitioner guides the participant into the imaginal space, confirms the inner child's presence, and then withdraws into silence, allowing the participant to be led by the figures and movements of the imaginal until the session reaches its natural close.
-Occasionally a single orienting question supports the next movement, but this is the exception.
+Occasionally a single orienting question supports the next movement, and it opens the space wider rather than steering it.

 Inner literacy, and open source therapy